eslint/archive-website/docs/6.0.0/rules/symbol-description.md

 # require symbol description (symbol-description)

-The `Symbol` function may have optional description:
+The `Symbol` function may have an optional description:

 ```js
 var foo = Symbol("some description");